Indigenous Respect and Relations

 With this understanding, the library acknowledges the Indigenous Peoples on whose traditional territories we live and work.
 We believe that acknowledging territory shows recognition of and respect for Indigenous Peoples, both in the past and the present.
 We believe that the territorial acknowledgements are not simply a pro forma statement made before a meeting; but a vital part of the business.
 We believe that recognition and respect are essential elements of establishing healthy, reciprocal relations and are key to reconciliation.

-“We [I] would like to begin by acknowledging that the land on which we gather is the traditional territory of the Algonquin Anishnaabeg People.”
+“We [I] would like to begin by acknowledging that the land on which we gather is the unceded traditional territory of the Omàmìwininì / Algonquin Anishnaabeg People.
+We are grateful for the many opportunities this relationship and land provides to everyone.”

 Access and Classification